 - Excellent benefits package.

-Located halfway between the Great Smoky Mountains and the beaches of the Atlantic, Durham is a community that is home to over 300 restaurants, more than 40 annual festivals, Duke and North Carolina Central universities, Durham Bulls Triple-A baseball, art and science museums and world-class medical facilities, just to name a few.
+The triangle region is located halfway between the Great Smoky Mountains and the beaches of the Atlantic, Durham is a community that is home to over 300 restaurants, more than 40 annual festivals, Duke and North Carolina Central universities, Durham Bulls Triple-A baseball, art and science museums and world-class medical facilities, just to name a few.
 With more than 5.2 million visitors annually, Durham is the top destination of arrivals at RDU International Airport.

 Schools in Durham